 Anahid Nersessian was born and raised in New York City.
 She attended Yale University as an undergraduate and got her Ph.D in English Language and Literature at the University of Chicago.
-After spending three years at Columbia University, she moved to Los Angeles, where she currently teaches in the English Department at UCLA on the unceded territory of the Gabrielino/Tongva peoples.
-She is the author of three books, Keats's Odes: A Lover's Discourse (Chicago, 2021), The Calamity Form: On Poetry and Social Life (Chicago, 2020), and Utopia, Limited: Romanticism and Adjustment (Harvard, 2015), and has published widely in top scholarly journals as well as in the Los Angeles Review of Books and Public Books.
-She also founded and co-edits the Thinking Literature series at the University of Chicago Press.
+After spending three years at Columbia University, she moved to Los Angeles, where she is a professor in the English Department at UCLA on the unceded territory of the Gabrielino/Tongva peoples.
+She is the author of three books, Keats's Odes: A Lover's Discourse (Chicago, 2021), The Calamity Form: On Poetry and Social Life (Chicago, 2020), and Utopia, Limited: Romanticism and Adjustment (Harvard, 2015), and has published widely in top scholarly journals as well as in the New York Review of Books, the Los Angeles Review of Books, and n+1.
+She founded and co-edits the Thinking Literature series at the University of Chicago Press.